MixerGAN: An MLP-Based Architecture for Unpaired Image-to-Image Translation: Results

 \subsection{Quantitative Results}

+For completion's sake, we include a quantitative comparison of MixerGAN's with other popular image-to-image translation algorithms.

-To quantitatively evaluate our experiments, we use Kernel Inception Distance (KID) \cite{binkowski2018kid}.
+To quantitatively evaluate our model, we use Kernel Inception Distance (KID) \cite{binkowski2018kid}.
 KID computes the squared maximum mean discrepancy between real and fake images using feature representations, extracted from the Inception network architecture \cite{szegedy2016inception}.
-Similar to Fr\'echet Inception Distance (FID) metric \cite{heusel2017fid}, and even though KID is not bounded, the lower the score the closer the generated distribution is to the real distribution, that is, being visually more similar.
-KID is also an unbiased estimator, which makes KID generally a more solid metric than FID.
-We compute KID scores on unidirectional mappings, from $X$ to $Y$ and viceversa.
+Similar to Fr\'echet Inception Distance (FID) metric \cite{heusel2017fid}, and even though KID is not bounded, a lower score implies the generated distribution is closer to the real distribution such that it is visually more similar.
+We compute KID scores on unidirectional mappings, from $X$ to $Y$ and vice-versa.